AlexLiang27/musicplayerapp/README.md

 - run and import music files
-- be able to have a functioning play/pause, skip, volume slider,
+- be able to have a functioning play/pause, skip, playlist viewer, etc.
 - anyone can use it, regardless of music tastes and age
 - simple ui, easy to access
 - be able to shuffle the song within the playlist